“Need a little time to wake up. Need a little time to rest your mind”

 Listen to the More Recipes About Music & Food Spotify Playlist

 Often I have a song or band I want to use for a dish.
 Other times, I make the dish and go looking for a song or artist that will fit.
 It’s kind of like that chicken or egg thing except not really.
 In this case, the sandwich came first.
 I chose “Morning Glory” because this sandwich was pretty fricking glorious in the morning.
 Plus it fit the “need a little time to wake up” lyric.
-Sure – maybe it’s a reach, but it’s what I’m standing by it.
+Maybe it’s a reach, but I’m standing by it.

 I had a couple of leftover items from a test kitchen (black beans & a sub roll) and the craving for a breakfast sandwich.
 I love a great B.E.C. – which for non-New Yorkers is a Bacon Egg Cheese usually on a roll.
 As I rarely have bacon in the fridge, I decided to make the “B” mean black beans and get some smokiness by using chipotle chiles.